florianheinemann/express-sslify/README.md

 express-sslify
 ==============

 This simple module enforces HTTPS connections on any incoming GET and HEAD requests.
 In case of a non-encrypted HTTP request, express-sslify automatically redirects to an HTTPS address using a 301 permanent redirect.
-Any other requests (e.g. POST) fail with a 403 error message.
+Any other type of request (e.g., POST) will fail with a 403 error message.

-express-sslify also works behind reverse proxies (load balancers) as they are for example used by Heroku and nodejitsu.
-In such cases, however, the `trustProxy` parameter has to be set (see below)
+express-sslify also works behind reverse proxies (load balancers) such as those used by Heroku or nodejitsu.
+In those cases, however, the `trustProtoHeader` parameter has to be set (see below)

 ### Usage